-Ashwagandha is one of the most used herbs in an Indian system of medicine – Ayurveda, and it has been used for more than three thousand years.
-Ashwagandha derives from Withania somnifera plant and provides health benefits similar to Ginseng, which is why it’s sometimes called Indian Ginseng.
+Ashwagandha has been one of the most-used herbs in the traditional Indian system of medicine called Ayurveda for more than three thousand years.
+Ashwagandha is derived from the Withania somnifera plant and provides health benefits similar to Ginseng, which is why it’s sometimes called Indian Ginseng.

 Ashwagandha Side Effects